 Adapters are designed to power many different types of devices.
 As such, safety standards must guarantee that power supplies are safe to use across the board.

-- You can also find similar 60950-1 standards from UL and DIN in the USA and Germany, respectively.
+- IEC 60950-1 is the most prevalent listing, providing safety requirements for all manner of technology and equipment.
+You may find similar 60950-1 standards from UL and DIN in the USA and Germany, respectively.

 - IEC 62368-1 guarantees power supplies meet audio, video, or IT equipment standards.